karetkaz/Cmpl/extras/Reference/Language.md

 int a[2] = {42, 97};
 ```

-- Are assigned and passed to functions by reference.
+- Are passed to functions by reference.
 - Type of elements and length is known by the compiler.

 ### Slices (Dynamic-size arrays)